Mrymna/Surgery_procedures/Neuronexus/implantation.md

 * the next step is to solder the ground wire to the point where you had the wire before.
 ![](figures/groundwire.jpg)

+* make sure while you are soldering the qround wire dont touch the probe.
+* now you should disconnect the holder.
+Make sure you are unscrewing the right screw.
+* release the drive and move away the holder.
+* now you can add the lid with the right height.
+(09 mm)